mesb/mesb.github.io/_posts/2016-07-15-on-recursion-induction.md

 point, something like *n = 1* and has no end.
 It allows us to pursue infinite cases.

-Induction and recursion have thing in common, and that is *recurrences*.
+Induction and recursion have a thing in common, and that is *recurrences*.
 Induction is a bottom-up construction process, most often from *n = 1*  to infinity.
 A recurrence as described by Poincaré enables us to use the same device on an infinite set of test cases.
 Hence, recursion and induction differ